nicol4sb/kayaquiz/README.md

 The Kaya quiz allows to play with the 3 factors that compound into our carbon emissions.
 This is a tool that supports workshops we do live, and quick quizzes done purely online in autonomy.

+Todo :
+Make a new QR code when clicking on the facilitator name Make the arrow right work the same as "see results" Make the slides show full screen and a bit bigger in the preview Social media sharing link to work better

 Dev manual :
 Git clone
 Run the node backend on port 5000 :